 Older technology, meet newer demand.
 So what’s the answer?
 A wide range of companies are working to come up with solutions that support using mainframes in today’s software environment:

-- CompuWare has a DevOps solution called Topaz that’s designed to help development and QA teams quickly get up to speed with mainframes.
-Plus, they’re offering an artificial intelligence and machine learning solution called zAdviser, which “enables modern mainframe leaders to track, measure and improve development velocity, quality and efficiency.”
+- CompuWare has a DevOps solution called Topaz that’s designed to help developers and QA teams quickly get up to speed with mainframes.
+Plus, they’re offering an artificial intelligence and machine learning solution called zAdviser, which “enables modern mainframe leaders to track, measure and improve development velocity, quality, and efficiency.”

 - CA Technologies is working with IBM to help modernize mainframe technology.
 This partnership recently produced BrightSide, an enterprise DevOps solution that brings modern DevOps frameworks and toolchains to the mainframe.

 - BMC has announced a range of automated mainframe intelligence solutions that support machine learning and practice analytics.
 These can help enterprises optimize their mainframe operations and processes.

 - IBM continues to evolve mainframe hardware and software technology.
 Tools such as Linux, Db2, z/OS, and COBOL receive updates on a regular basis.